-To help their customers achieve their desired outcomes, it is vital that organizations take a holistic approach in the way services are conceptualized, developed and managed.
+To help their customers achieve their desired outcomes, organizations must take a holistic approach in the way services are conceptualized, developed, and managed.

 - Organizations and People

 - Partners and Suppliers

 In this article, we’ll look at these four ITIL 4 dimensions.
 (This article is part of our ITIL 4 Guide.
 Use the right-hand menu to navigate to related articles.)